mangoejuice/manav-run/pages/2025-11-02-nyc-marathon/index.md

 Here's how it went.

 ### Training and race prep
-I aimed to complete an 18-week training block, mostly because this is what everyone says you should do to prepare for a marathon.
-Based on the people I talked to who had experienced their first marathons and lots of time online, I felt like my plan had to have a peak week of at least 50 miles.
+I aimed to complete an 18-week training block, mostly because this is what everyone says you should do.
+Based on lots of time online, I felt like my plan had to have a peak week of at least 50 miles.

 I also hoped to do some base building leading into the plan, but ended up not doing much.
 I felt burnt out from preparing for the United NYC Half, so I just ran enough to get through my scheduled 9+1 races.